 Keep a lookout for the times when you feel energized, and times when you don’t.
 By continually tweaking your schedule, you’ll be able to work out with your best, most empowering routine that supports your goals and dreams.

-Creating an empowering routine is Day 9’s task in Live a Better Life in 30 Days, my 30-day course to live a better life.
+Creating an empowering routine is Day 9’s task in Live a Better Life in 30 Days, my 30-day program to live a better life.
 30DLBL is a life transformation course with 30 different tasks to live a better life.
 Read more: Live a Better Life in 30 Days